 If your after-tax income provides you with a significant amount of financial freedom, congratulations.
 Once you’ve paid off all your debt, padded your savings account and set up sinking funds or an emergency fund for future expenses, consult with a professional for the next step in your financial journey.

 See when experts advise professional financial planning versus a DIY approach to checking off your financial goals.

 Final Thoughts on Budget Percentages

 The 70/20/10 budget is a good way to manage your money if you want to put funds aside to better your financial future but you don’t want to be super restrictive about your spending.

 By dividing your money using the specific percentages, you’re free to spend 70% of your paycheck without stressing whether you’re contributing enough to your emergency fund or making a dent in your high-interest debt.

 This money management style is also great for those who are philanthropic and want to share a portion of their earnings with others.

 Overall, the 70/20/10 method is a solid budget plan that’ll easily help you break the paycheck-to-paycheck cycle so you can reach your financial goals.

 Nicole Dow is a former senior writer at The Penny Hoarder.
-Senior writer Kaz Weida contributed.
+Staff writer Kaz Weida contributed.